A quick quiz

 Mark Walpole from Fighting Gully Road now shares the fruit from the original 48 year old Smith family vineyard with his friend Adrian Rodda to complement their own small vineyards.
 Their separate chardonnays and pinots are masterful.

-These are just a few of the faces in this close community.
-It was so good to see them all together.
+These are just a few of the friendly faces in this close community.

 You can catch up with them at www.beechworthvineyards.com.au